2026-06-27 –, Room 403 PC Desk (Seats 30)

 Oral history; Digital history; AI transcription; Memory and testimony; Korean history

-Alice Wrigglesworth is an Assistant Professor of English and English Program Coordinator at George Mason University Korea.
-A specialist writing instructor with over twenty years of international teaching experience, her research focuses on the Scholarship of Teaching and Learning, including peer feedback, culture in the classroom, and L2 writing pedagogy.
-She is the PI of the Korean Memories Project, an interdisciplinary oral history initiative, and conducts research on AI‑assisted transcription, translation, and the ethical use of generative AI in education and multilingual historical research.
+Alice Wrigglesworth is an Associate Professor of English at George Mason University Korea.
+A writing instructor with more than twenty years of international teaching experience, her research focuses on the scholarship of teaching and learning, including peer feedback, intercultural communication in the classroom, and L2 writing pedagogy.
+She is the principal investigator and project manager of the Korean Memories Project, an interdisciplinary oral history initiative examining AI-assisted transcription and translation.